ThuverX/mysims-explorer/README.md

 - Asset map parsing to unhash some file names where possible
 - Built-in logging and debug console

+## Roadmap

+- Add Explorer filtering and search
+- Add icons to the Explorer and main menu bar
+- Add option to find references to the specified asset (see which asset is using which)
+- Port to Linux

+### Technical

+- Migrate from ImGuiFileDialog to Native File Dialog
+- Upgrade to magic_enum for enum-to-string conversions
+- Disable exceptions and RTTI for increased performance
+- Remove GLAD from source tree and allow contributors to supply their own package

 ## Usage

 1. Download the latest version on the [Releases](https://github.com/bottledlactose/mysims-explorer/releases) page